coredns/coredns.io/content/blog/autopath.md

 2017/10/15 09:36:00 [INFO] Querying google.com.
 ::1 - [15/Oct/2017:09:36:00 +0100] "A IN google.com.svc.cluster.local. udp 58 false 4096" NOERROR qr,rd,ra 98 94.736986ms
 ~~~

+In the end *autopath* reduces the number of queries that need to be sent to perform the resolution
+of names.
+This reduction of queries saves on round trips and thus positively impact DNS resolving
+latency as well.

+Of course, it is not all good news.
+It is still a hack and injecting CNAMEs into DNS replies will
+make DNSSEC validation impossible.
+Further more there is a small chance that different services and
+different namespaces have the same name, but different IPs.
+Which means you will be sent to the
+wrong service in one of these namespaces.

+But if you are aware of these limitations, *autopath* can reduce both query load and latency in your
+cluster.